 Madison Metro Bus Pass

 Degree credit students taking at least one on-site class at Madison campuses are eligible for an unlimited ride bus pass.
 Due to COVID-19, bus passes will be mailed directly to you upon completing the request form.
-There will be a limited number of passes available at the Student Life office at Truax (room B1260), or at the main offices at the South and West campuses.
-Students will be required to present their OneCard in order to receive a bus pass and must be currently enrolled in classes.
+There will be a limited number of passes available at the Student Life office at Truax (room B1260), or at the main desk at the Goodman South campus.
+Students are required to be currently enrolled in degree-credit courses.

 The City of Madison operates a fleet of 200 buses that serve Madison and eight suburban communities.
 Learn more about Metro services including routes and schedules, mobile apps, and more.